lucidiorus/FSND/projects/01_fyyur/starter_code/README.md

 ### Forms

 Some forms have been completed as they were not incluying all the necessary fields to complete the functionality.

+### Bonus
+* Button to delete a venue has been created and is working.
+* List of venues shows the number of upcoming events
+* For every page (except shows), the distinction between past shows and upcoming shows is completed